phproberto/joomla-component/docs/README.md

 > Retrieve a specific value of the associated extension.

-It allows to access component extensions' property specifying a default value.
+This allows you to access a component extensions'property specifying a default value.

 **Parameters:**